+9 Early Warning Signs for Serial Killers.
 Worried that antisocial kid in school might grow up to be a cold-blooded murderer?
-Here’s a handy guide for recognizing the most common serial killer traits.
-Remember, however, these signs are just a guideline.
+Here’s 9 early warning signs for serial killers.
+Remember, however, these traits and signs are just a guideline.
 Think twice before crying “serial killer” on your weird neighbor.

 Ed Gein circa 1957

 Psychopaths have a strong tendency towards antisocial behavior, so watch for extremely antisocial children.
 That being said, some children develop more slowly, and this is not a definitive sign.
 Pay attention if a child regresses from being extremely social to extremely anti-social.

 Ed Gein, the inspiration for Psycho’s Norman Bates and Silence of the Lamb’s Buffalo Bill, had no social connections besides his extremely religious and abusive mother, who punished him whenever he tried to make friends.
 After she died in 1945, Gein began to murder and dig up graves, collecting body parts of women who looked like his mother and trying to make a “woman suit.”

 Many serial killers start as arsonists.
 Arson is psychologically attractive because it involves manipulating power and control, something that serial killing also offers.